EC528-Fall-2023/PIR-against-FoundationDB/README.md

      - read_range() : reads a range of blocks specifies by a beginning and ending key by returning a vector of blocks representing the data
      - clear_range() : clears a range of blocks specific by a beginning and ending key
 2. From there the client will send the operation request to the Master Client, where the state of the position map and stash are being saved locally, and the clients can remain stateless
-   - Position Map is a data structure that maintains the mapping between the locks of data the client wants to store/retrieve and their actual position in the server storage
+   - Position Map is a data structure that maintains the mapping between the blocks of data the client wants to store/retrieve and their actual leaf position (1:2^(L-1)) in the server storage
-     - each block of data is identified by a block ID and is mapped to a leaf in a binary tree structure, simulated by an array in the server
+     - each block of data is identified by a block ID and is mapped to a leaf node in a binary tree structure, simulated by an array in the server
-     - everytime a block is accessed, its position in the map is randomized again to maintain obliviousness
+     - everytime a block is accessed, its position in the path is randomized by finding the intersection bucket between the original path and the path to the randomly generated leaf id to maintain obliviousness
    - Stash is a local storage area where the blocks are temporarily held when they are fetched from the server but cannot be written back immediately
      - A reason why the block cant be written immediately is all the blocks being full, and would stay in the stash until the next write operation
 3. The Master client will receive the request id and will randomly generate a leaf id
 4. The Master Client will then send the request id and leaf id, sent over the network
-5. The PathORAM Server then receives the two IDs, and uses the leaf id to fetch a branch, a vector of data blocks, that is associated between he lead id and the specific leaf node
+5. The PathORAM Server then receives the two IDs, and uses the leaf id to fetch a branch, a vector of data blocks that contains all of the blocks from the root bucket to the leaf bucket with the associated leaf id, from FoundationDB.
-6. The PathORAM Server fetches the branch from FoundationDB
-7. FoundationDB sends the blocks to the server
+6. FoundationDB sends the blocks to the Path ORAM server
-8. The PathORAM Server then sends the master client the leaf id it was received, the blocks of data, and the number of blocks being sent
+7. The PathORAM Server then sends the master client the number of blocks being sent and the blocks of data.
-9. The Master Client will send do the shuffling among the blocks received, update the position map and stash, and carryout the requested operation and send the data to the client
+8. The Master Client will then do the shuffling among the blocks received, updating the branch, position map, and stash, and carryout the requested operation and send the data to the client if it's a put request.
-10. The Master Client will then send the shuffled branch back to the PathORAM server
+9. The Master Client will then send the updated branch back to the PathORAM server
-11. The PathORAM Server will receive the blocks and send them to FoundationDB to update the database
+10. The PathORAM Server will receive the blocks and send them to FoundationDB to update the database
-12. Once completed, the PathORAM Server will send the request id back to the master client
+11. Once completed, the PathORAM Server will send the request id back to the master client
-13. If the master client receives the request id, then it will send it back to the client and print its successful
+12. If the master client receives the request id, then it will send it back to the client and print its successful
+13. On a successful operation, the master client will update its state, saving its key-to-block\_id map, position map, and the stash.

 #### In-depth explanation of each component within PIR:
 Path ORAM Server (Server):
 - The Path ORAM Server is the component responsible for implementing one part of the Path ORAM algorithm.
-- It stores a binary tree structure full of encrypted data where each node (bucket) contains data blocks, which contains an id.
+- It stores a binary tree structure full of encrypted data where each node (bucket) contains data blocks, which contains it's identifying block\_id.
-- It listens for data requests in a tuple: operation type, leaf node id (leftmost id is 1, rightmost is highest), and the actual data (if write operation).
+- It listens for data requests by receiving the requested leaf bucket id.
-- It returns all of the data from all of the nodes between the root and the leaf with the requested id (the tree branch) back to the client.
+- It returns all of the blocks from all of the nodes between the root and the leaf with the requested id (the tree branch) back to the client.
 - Then it receives the shuffled branch to update the tree.
 - This continuous random shuffling ensures access patterns are obscured, enhancing data privacy.
 - After each branch update, the Path ORAM server updates the key-value pairs in the FoundationDB server via the C API.

 Master PathORAM Client (Application):
-- The Path ORAM Client is a library for an application that consists of functions similar to the FoundationDB Java API with the tradeoff in increased security for decreased performance.
+- The Path ORAM Client is a library for an application that consists of functions similar to the FoundationDB C API with the tradeoff in increased security for decreased performance.
-- It stores a map that maps the leaf node id to the actual leaf node.
+- It stores a map that maps key names to block ids, and another map that maps the block id to its current leaf id.
-- It sends the request tuple to the Path ORAM server, retrieves a branch, performs the shuffling, and sends it back to the server.
 - The introduction of a Master client enables multiple clients since they can retrieve the most recent position map and stash of the system

 FoundationDB: